 The story of I-KODI is really the story of its founder, Daniel Ochiel.

-At Dartmouth, Harvard and Columbia, he is known as “Dr. Ochiel”.
+To colleagues at Dartmouth College, Harvard University and Columbia University, he is known as “Dr. Ochiel”.
 He has advanced degrees in Veterinary Medicine, Physiology, and Public Health.

 At I-KODI, he is known as “Daniel”.